-where $i$ indexes a 5$\times$5km grid cell in a grid overlaid on top of a bounding box around Rajasthan; $t_0$ indexes September 26, 2021, between 6 am and 6 pm, the shutdown period; and $t_0-3,\ldots,t_0-1$ index the same time window on the three previous Sundays. $Pings_{i t}$ is a count of the number of mobile device pings observed in grid cell $i$ in period $t$.
-The normalization by the average number of pings on Sunday in the previous month should remove regional differences in absolute activity levels, which should help make the underlying process continuous away from the jumps, as required by our assumptions.
-This measure of mobile activity combines the effects of the shutdown on both the mobile signal and the underlying activity it is supposed to transmit, which likely also drops in response to the shutdown.
-Conversely, the signal disruption is possibly understated due to satellite-based location caching, as further discussed below.
+where $i$ indexes a 5$\times$5km grid cell overlaid on Rajasthan; $t_0$ indexes September 26, 2021, between 6 am and 6 pm (the shutdown period); and $t_0-3,\ldots,t_0-1$ index the same time window on the three previous Sundays. $Pings_{it}$ counts mobile device pings in grid cell $i$ in period $t$.
+The normalization by the prior month's Sunday average removes regional differences in absolute activity levels.

-Finally, the reason some devices still emit a signal from within Rajasthan even during the shutdown is that mobile devices do not, in fact, require a mobile connection to measure their geographic location, but only a satellite connection, which was not shut down.
-Some mobile applications will cache users' locations when the device is offline and upload them when the internet connection is restored.
-This requires that users grant the applications permission to continuously collect background location.

-\paragraph*{Economic Activity.} To further estimate the effect of the shutdown on economic activity, we recompute our $\overline{Pings}_i$ measure for the subset of devices that emitted a signal during both the shutdown period and the three Sundays prior.
-This separates the effect of the signal disruption from that of the disruption to daily activities caused by the shutdown, both of which are captured by the raw $\overline{Pings}_i$ measure.
-As we discuss below, devices that emit a signal during the shutdown period almost certainly have continuous background location collection activated, which means their signal should not be meaningfully disrupted by the shutdown.
-As a result, by restricting the pre-shutdown sample to those devices and normalizing by the average signal in that sample, we can remove the effects of the signal disruption.